Harmen1969/SignalR-Postgresql-/README.md

 # SignalR-Postgresql
-SignalR real time notification using PostgreSQL
+Real time push notification using SignalR  and PostgreSQL

 An implemention of real time notification using SignalR and the PostgreSQL listen/notify feature.